How Can Holiday Stress Be Reduced? 5 Great Tips That Work

 It’s Jobee from Nutrition Breakthroughs.
-If you or someone you care about experiences stress or insomnia over the holidays, then these healthy tips will come in handy.
+If you or someone you care about experiences holiday stress or insomnia during the holiday times, then these healthy tips will come in handy.

 Sometimes the stresses, pressures and demands at work or at home can interfere with our good sleep.
 Stress manifests on the physical level by an outpouring of adrenal gland hormones such as cortisol.